 Digital Marketing is a huge, slippery, multi-armed beast, with tentacles reaching out in every direction.
-But if you can manage to grab hold and hang on, this powerful critter can take you for the ROI ride of a lifetime.
+But if you can manage to grab hold and hang on, this powerful monster can take you for the ROI ride of a lifetime.

 But how do you rope this beast?
 There’s no place to put a saddle!